Communicating for Engagement and Results

 Posted: June 21, 2016 | Author: Cecilia Sim

-1. Respect other people's point of view.
-The basic building block of good communications is the feeling that every human being is unique and of value.
+1. Respect others' Perspective.
+The foundation of good communications is the feeling that every human being is unique and of value.
 You may disagree with your colleague, customers, and superiors on particular issues.
 To respect them is to understand that each person is unique with different values and beliefs from their cultural backgrounds or experiences.
-Based on that understanding, you listen and respect their point of views, which leads to more open communication
+Based on that understanding, you listen and respect their point of views, which leads to more open communication adn that builds trust.

 By Cecilia Sim